Dr. Cori Matyas

 Group Exhibitions

-2024 Sculpture Garden, Museum of Contemporary Arts Long Island, Patchogue, NY
+2024 Sculpture Garden, Museum of Contemporary Art Long Island, Patchogue, NY, curated by John Cino

-2024 State of Water, Cade Museum, Gainesville, FL
+2024 State of Water, Cade Museum, Gainesville, FL, juried by UF faculty and local artists

-2024 Continuous Cycles, Working Method Contemporary Gallery, Tallahassee, FL
+2024 Continuous Cycles, Working Method Contemporary Gallery, Tallahassee, FL, curated by Kim Springs and Jillian Heusohn

-2023 Post Cards from Utopia, Italy International Center traveling exhibition (Sarasota, FL, Italy)
+2023 Post Cards from Utopia, Italy International Center traveling exhibition, Phillipi Crest Clubhouse, Sarasota, FL

 2023 ARTBOX.PROJECTS Miami 4.0, Miami, FL